ethansilvas/crypto-portfolio-clustering/README.md

-# Module 10 Challenge - Clustering Cryptocurrencies
+#  Clustering Cryptocurrencies - UW FinTech Bootcamp Module 10 Challenge

 In this project I apply the unsupervised learning technique of K-Means clustering to group cryptocurrencies by their performance in an effort to create profitable portfolio recommendations.